The Mayan Ruins of El Naranjal-What? You have never heard of them?

 El Naranjal Mayan Ruins Mexico

-Inside fo the tunnelat El Naranjal ruins.
+Inside of the tunnel at El Naranjal ruins.

 Narciso -the unofficial official tour guide of El Naranjal

 Narciso is one of the older gentlemen in the community.
 He said he was the first one to come to the area and stated the town.
-He know much of the area and often shows people the ruins.
+He knows much of the area and often shows people the ruins.
 Even though he is older, he has great stamina hiking around the ruins.

 It is good to let Narciso or someone take you and show you around.
 Do not expect anyone to speak English, so be prepared with simple phases in Spanish if you do not speak any.
 Showing people around is a way the local community supports itself.
 If you do speak Spanish, there are some fascinating stories to be heard both from the ruins and the natural area.

 It is expected that you tip your guide.
 Depending on the time you spend and group size it would be nice if you tipped 200-500 pesos.
-Also if you go see the bees, they ask for a tip or you just might end of buying some honey products (which is a type of payment for your visit), which is a nice thing for this community.
+Also, if you go see the bees, they ask for a tip or you just might end of buying some honey products (which is a type of payment for your visit), which is a nice thing for this community.

 The (tiny) museum of El Naranjal